MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Create the **Prepare Windows for Capture** step, which you can add to a task sequence.

 ### [New-CMTSStepPrestartCheck](New-CMTSStepPrestartCheck.md)
-Create an **Check Readiness** step, which you can add to a task sequence.
+Create a **Check Readiness** step, which you can add to a task sequence.

 ### [New-CMTSStepReboot](New-CMTSStepReboot.md)
-Create an **Restart Computer** step, which you can add to a task sequence.
+Create a **Restart Computer** step, which you can add to a task sequence.

 ### [New-CMTSStepReleaseStateStore](New-CMTSStepReleaseStateStore.md)
 Create the **Release State Store** step, which you can add to a task sequence.